 COVID and Crime: An Early Empirical Look

 Data from 25 large U.S. cities is assembled to estimate the impact of the onset of the COVID-19 pandemic on crime.
 There is a widespread immediate drop in both criminal incidents and arrests most heavily pronounced among drug crimes, theft, residential burglaries, and most violent crimes.
-The decline appears to precede most stay-at-home orders, and arrests follow a similar pattern as reports.
+The decline appears to precede stay-at-home orders, and arrests follow a similar pattern as reports.
 There is no decline in homicides and shootings, and an increase in non-residential burglary and car theft in most cities, suggesting that criminal activity was displaced to locations with fewer people.
-Pittsburgh, New York City, San Francisco, Philadelphia, Washington DC and Chicago each saw overall crime drops of over 35%.
-There was a drop in police stops and a rise in Black detainee share in Philadelphia, which likely reflects the racial composition of essential workers.
-Evidence on police-initiated reports and geographic variation in crime change suggests that most of the observed changes are not due to changes in crime reporting.
+Pittsburgh, New York City, San Francisco, Philadelphia, Washington DC and Chicago each saw overall crime drops of at least 35%.
+Evidence from police-initiated reports and geographic variation in crime change suggests that most of the observed changes are not due to changes in crime reporting.

 Keywords: Pandemic, criminal, homicide, shootings, robbery, burglary, violent crime, property crime, policing, COVID-19, empirical, race, law and economics, difference-in-difference, public safety, coronavirus

 Suggested Citation: Suggested Citation